Title: Section 55-2.15 - Requirements for laboratories performing testing for medical marihuana

 (4) “registered organization” shall mean a for-profit business entity or not-for-profit corporation organized for the purpose of acquiring, processing manufacturing, selling, delivering, transporting, distributing or dispensing medical marihuana in accordance with the requirements of title 5-A of article 33 of the public health law.

-(b) (1) Prior to performing testing for any medical marihuana, medical marihuana product or final medical marihuana product, a laboratory physically located within New York State shall submit a request to the department, and receive an initial or revised certificate of approval that includes the specialty of medical marihuana testing and the approved method(s) the laboratory is authorized to employ as stipulated in sections 55-2.1 and 55-2.5 of this subpart, in addition to a valid and federally-recognized Drug Enforcement Administration registration.
+(b) (1) Prior to performing testing for any medical marihuana, medical marihuana product or final medical marihuana product, a laboratory physically located within New York State shall submit a request to the department, and receive an initial or revised certificate of approval that includes the specialty of medical marihuana testing and the approved method(s) the laboratory is authorized to employ as stipulated in sections 55-2.1 and 55-2.5 of this subpart, in addition to a valid Class 8 Analytical Laboratory license, issued by the department’s Bureau of Narcotic Enforcement.
 The certificate of approval shall also list the specific subcategories, analytes, and approved methods included in the approval.
 No laboratory shall examine a sample related to medical marihuana without certification of approval specific to this category and meeting all other provisions within this subpart; and

 (2) the department may withhold or limit its approval if the department is not satisfied that: